 Think through how you want to fund spending--this is your income strategy.

 Think about your asset allocation--this is how you’ll produce the returns needed to support the goals and manage the risks suited to your tolerance level.

 Think about your knowledge gaps--this will help you identify the blind spots that could undermine your retirement.

 Retirement often doesn’t need more money or time—just a little focused thought.

 I. Does your retirement account for a Social Security benefit reduction?

 Social Security serves as a key source of income for millions of older Americans.
-That could be bad news as Social Security is projected to exhaust its trust fund and trigger a 21% benefit reduction, unless Congress takes steps to make up the funding gap.
-The gap is the result of more workers--retirees--leaving the workforce than workers entering to replace them.
-This results in Social Security spending more on benefits than the money it takes in.
-Possible steps to close the funding gap include raising the full retirement age and/or increasing the amount of worker income subject to Social Security tax.
-Both steps would put more money into the system but at the cost of delaying benefits to lower-income individuals who have lower life expectancies and putting a strain on earners whose income is moderately high but not extraordinarily high.
+That could be bad news as Social Security is projected to exhaust its trust fund and trigger a 21% benefit reduction unless Congress takes steps to fill the funding gap.
+The gap results from more workers--retirees--leaving the workforce than workers entering to replace them.
+This results in Social Security spending more on benefits than the money it takes.
+Possible steps to close the funding gap include raising the full retirement age and increasing the amount of worker income subject to Social Security tax.
+Both steps would put more money into the system but at the cost of delaying benefits to lower-income individuals with lower life expectancies and putting a strain on earners whose income is moderately high but not extraordinarily high.

-Unfortunately, there's really no great solution to Social Security's financial woes.
-Therefore current and future recipients alike should brace for the possibility come 2035, benefits may look a lot different and should incorporate this possibility into a retirement income strategy to minimize impacts to spending.
+Unfortunately, there's no great solution to Social Security's financial woes.
+Therefore, current and future recipients alike should brace for the possibility of 2035 when the Social Security trust fund is expected to be depleted.
+Benefits may look a lot different, and this possibility should be incorporated into a retirement income strategy to minimize impacts on spending.